webqit/webflo/README.md

 #### Scenario 5: Range Requests and Responses

 Whatever the case above, where a request specifies a [`Range`](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Range) header, Webflo automatically slices the response body to satisfy the range, and the appropriate [`Content-Range`](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Content-Range) response header is set.
-+ Workflow responses with a `Content-Range` header already set are sent as-is.
+(But, workflow responses with a `Content-Range` header already set are sent as-is.)

 #### Scenario 6: Other Requests and Responses